Home-Care Information

 • We highly encourage you to approach these exercises in a positive manner.

-What to expect following the procedure:
+What to Expect Following the Procedure

 Sucking Exercises

-It’s important to remember that you need to show your child that not everything that you are going to do to the mouth is associated with pain.
-Additionally, babies can have disorganized or weak sucking patterns that can benefit from exercises.
 Starting these exercises from the moment you make your appointment can speed up your recovery after the procedure.
 The following exercises are simple and can be done to improve suck quality.
 Aim for 4x/day leading up to the day of your procedure.